elsonidoq/depends_on/Readme.md

 The `depends_on.py` file contains the implementation of `GraphDependency` and the `depends_on` function.

-The `english_proficiency.py` exhibits one example a feature extraction heuristic I coded one afternoon
+The `english_proficiency.py` file exhibits one example of a feature extraction heuristic I coded one afternoon
 (Thanks [@slezica](https://github.com/slezica)!) to try to get a sense of some english proficiency.

-The `pipeline.py` exhibits another example to build a pipeline where stages depends with one another.
+The `pipeline.py` file exhibits another example to build a pipeline where stages depends with one another.

  In both cases there's a computational graph to be solved, this implementation